audienceproject/publish-lambda-function/README.md

 * **tags**: A string representing the list of tags to set for this function.
 Please refer to the documentation for `tag-resource` in [AWS cli](http://docs.aws.amazon.com/cli/latest/reference/lambda/tag-resource.html).
 Eg: `KeyName1=string,KeyName2=string`
 * **tracing**: Set to 'true' for enabling X-Ray Active tracing.
 * **alias**: Create an alias for the newly created function version.
 Read more about versioning and aliases [here](http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html).
 * **dead-letter-queue-arn**: ARN for SNS or SQS resource to use as a dead-letter queue (DLQ) for this Lambda function.
-Please refer to the documentation for `--dead-letter-config` in [AWS cli](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-configuration.html).
+Please refer to the documentation in the `--dead-letter-config` section of `update-function-configuration` in the [AWS cli](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-configuration.html).

 ## Examples